-- Provide an environment that is healthy, safe and secure. - Ensure everyone involved with YST is aware of the safeguarding adult procedures and knows what to do and who to contact if they have a concern relating to the welfare or wellbeing of an adult. - Appoint a Lead Safeguarding Officer with overall responsibility for safeguarding and an individual with safeguarding responsibilities at all events or activities.
-Helen Shuttleworth is the Lead Safeguarding Officer and can be contacted by calling 01509 226654 or by emailing safeguarding@youthsporttrust.org - Work in partnership with the adults at risk of harm to support their decisions and decision making.

-- Establish a safe recruitment process for YST led events and activities which includes the management of the criminal record checking process. - Provide appropriate training and support for all employees, workers, volunteers and partner organisations and agencies where relevant. - Ensure all safeguarding concerns are responded to in line with YST policies, procedures and guidelines and take action when concerns are raised regarding employees, workers, trustees or volunteers outside a YST event or activity. - Take disciplinary action against those who breach YST policies. - Share information about anyone found to be a risk to adults with the appropriate bodies.
+- Provide an environment that is healthy, safe and secure. - Ensure everyone involved with YST is aware of the safeguarding adult procedures and knows what to do and who to contact if they have a concern relating to the welfare or wellbeing of an adult. - Appoint a Lead Safeguarding Officer with overall responsibility for safeguarding and an individual with safeguarding responsibilities at all events or activities. - Work in partnership with the adults at risk of harm to support their decisions and decision making. - Establish a safe recruitment process for YST led events and activities which includes the management of the criminal record checking process1. - Provide appropriate training and support for all staff, partner organisations and agencies where relevant. - Ensure all safeguarding concerns are responded to in line with YST policies, procedures and guidelines and take action when concerns are raised regarding staff or volunteers outside a YST event or activity. - Take disciplinary action against those who breach YST policies. - Share information about anyone found to be a risk to adults with the appropriate bodies.
 For example: Disclosure and Barring Service, Services, Police, Local Authority/Social Services. - Undertake an assessment of, and risk to, the safety of all adults from abuse and neglect and designate a person who will be in attendance as a safeguarding lead for that event. - Ensure consistency and share good practice through the YST Safeguarding Strategy Group and monitor and evaluate the implementation of the Safeguarding Adults Policy.